ICEREG1992/trashbot/README.md

 1. clone the repo.
 2. install requirements with ``pip install -r requirements.txt``
 3. configure [awscli](https://github.com/aws/aws-cli) on your system, or equivalent AWS credentials
+4. configure your Discord api key
-4. run ``main.py``, which will initialize the ``trashbot`` table in DynamoDB
+5. run ``main.py``, which will initialize the ``trashbot`` table in DynamoDB
-5. add yourself to the "blue" permissions tier using the AWS dashboard, like this:
+6. add yourself to the "blue" permissions tier using the AWS dashboard, like this:
 ```
 {
   "blue": {